Computational Identification of Catalytic Covalent Organic Frameworks

 Description

-Materials like zeolites, which have internal porosity, are widely used as catalysts.
-By containing chemical reactions within the pores of the material catalysts can be more selective and more active than catalysts in solution.
+Materials which have internal porosity, such as zeolites, are widely used as catalysts.
+By containing chemical reactions within the pores of the material these catalysts can be more selective and more active than catalysts in solution.
 Covalent organic frameworks (COFs) are a class of crystalline, permanently porous, two-dimensional or three-dimensional polymers with tuneable topology and functionality.
 COFs containing catalytically active sites should exhibit the enhanced selectivity of other catalytic systems in which the substrate is confined within a pore, but confinement effects of catalytic COFs are relatively unexplored to date.

 In this project high-throughput computational modelling will be used to identify COFs in which the size, shape and surface chemistry of internal porosity will allow access of the catalytic substrate to the active site and drive selectivity by reducing the number of accessible conformations for the substrate, transition state and product.
 The project will focus on COFs functionalised with metal-complexes for metallophotoredox catalysis and chiral organocatalysts for asymmetric photoredox organocatalysis.